 This wasn’t our first plunge into the world of chickens.
 My siblings had given them a try before, with only temporary success, and a couple of years earlier, a kind lady friend had given me six fat, ancient hens, which never laid a solitary egg the entire time I dutifully kept them.
 I learned the hard way that the saying about not looking a gift horse in the mouth doesn’t apply to chickens.

-The same year, my family spent an unforgettable day at an animal auction where one of my parents unknowingly bought a flock of incurably-diseased hens (that later had to be destroyed) and a grouchy old duck, while a kind stranger stopped my other parent and me from buying a goat with a bad case of mastitis (infected udder).
+The same year, my family spent an unforgettable day at a small-animal auction where one of my parents unknowingly bought a flock of incurably-diseased hens (that later had to be destroyed) and a grouchy old duck, while a kind stranger stopped my other parent and me from buying a goat with a bad case of mastitis (infected udder).
 With the help of our new friend, we bought a healthy dairy goat in milk instead.
 When a baby miniature horse suddenly showed up in the auction ring, somehow mixed in with the dairy goats, he was so cute that we had to buy him, too.
 We managed to fit all our newly-acquired animals into our 15-passenger van along with all my siblings and spent the 2-hour drive home listening to the squawks and neighs coming from the backseat and petting the goat tied in the aisle way.

 The miniature horse turned out to be the cutest cart-pulling, kid-toting stallion you ever saw, after about four years of trial-and-error training, a few broken harnesses, and countless tumbles from his short back.
 As I mentioned, the sick hens came to a very unfortunate, untimely demise, and after faithfully milking the goat for quite some time, I was eager and determined to try yet again to raise an egg-producing flock.